suoglu/Divider/README.md

 ## About

 This repository contains an integer divider module.
-And old and slower divider design can be found in [obsolete/](tree/main/obsolete/), but not suggested to be used.
+And old and slower divider design can be found in direcoty *obsolete*, but not suggested to be used.

 ## Interface Description